stevef1uk/sagaexecutor/README.md

 make undeploy
 ```

-Wen using the Makefiles start the Poller first then the Subscriber before running a test client as the required dapr compoents are deployed for you in these Makefile from the components director.
+When using the Makefiles start the Poller first then the Subscriber before running a test client as the required dapr compoents are deployed for you in these Makefile from the components director.

 Then the test clients can be run (mock_client1, mock_client2, mock_client3) to demonstrate (or see) if it is working (again tilt up or make deploy)